Data Forwarding¶

 File Splitting Rules

-- Time boundary: A single file only contains logs from the same hour, never crossing hours.
+- Time boundary: A single file contains logs only from the same hour, never crossing hours